adempiere/adempiere-ui-gateway/README.md

 A configuration file (_env_template.env_) defines all modifiable values (e.g. release versions, ports, container names etc.) to be used in the *docker-compose.yml* file; also a Docker Compose Profile defines the stack, i.e. the services to be used.
 Any combination of the services offered is possible with the help of Docker Compose "profiles".

-When executed e.g. with the command _docker compose up_ or the shell script _start-all.sh_, the *docker compose* project eventually runs the services defined in *docker-compose.yml* file as Docker containers.
-The running Docker containers comprise the application stack.
+When executed with the shell script _start-all.sh_, the script first generates the runtime configuration file _.env_ from _env_template.env_ (and _override.env_ if present), then starts the *docker compose* project with the selected profile.
+Only the services matching the chosen profile are started as Docker containers; together they comprise the application stack.

-Due to the technology used, it is highly recommended to have a good knowledge of [Docker](https://docs.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/) to understand and work properly with this application.
+Due to the technology used, it is highly recommended to have a good knowledge of [Docker](https://docs.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/) to understand, customise, and administer this application properly.
 It is also useful to know how each container works.

 ### Benefits of the Application
 - In its simplest form, it can be used as a demo of the latest -or any desired- ADempiere version.